Arkansas Razorbacks: Basketball

-The Razorback women's basketball team plays home games in Bud Walton Arena, often referred to as the "Basketball Palace of Mid-America."
+The Razorback women's basketball team plays home games in Bud Walton Arena, often referred to as the "Basketball Palace of Mid-America".
 The building is located on the University of Arkansas campus.
 The women's basketball team completed its 39th season in 2014–15, and has made 21 postseason appearances (from AIAW through the current NCAA era).
 The Razorbacks' made their first NCAA Women's Final Four appearance in 1998, with the help of team leader Christy Smith.

 Cross country

-The cross country track team is led by head coach Lance Harter.
+The cross country track team is led by head coach Chris Johnson.
 They practice and compete on cross country course at the university's Agricultural Experiment Station north of the main campus.
 The course is also home to the men's cross country team.
 Harter is the first Arkansas coach to have his team ranked No. 1 in the nation, and has won more SEC cross country titles than any other member institution.
 The women's team won its first national championship at the NCAA Women's Division I Cross Country Championship in Terre Haute, Indiana, in November 2019.
 The win completed a calendar-year sweep after the university's indoor and outdoor track and field teams won their respective championships.